ModerRAS/MyBlogs/2017/How can requests use proxy.md

 # Writing At First
 Because some website may ban ip if it do get very quickly or get big data flow for a long time.
+So mant times we will use proxy.
 # How to use agent in the requests
 ## Without proxies
 ```